 The breastfeeding problems, while huge and at times all consuming, were just another layer to the overwhelming desperation I felt.
 I was so lonely there in the suburbs with my new baby.
 I was the first of my friends to have a baby, so I drifted apart from a lot of them once I was stuck at home with this child I hadn’t really planned to have.
 Friends were busy working during the days and socialising with each other during the evenings.
 I pushed some of them away because I couldn’t bear to show them how poorly I was doing.
 I wanted to be seen as someone who had it together, someone who had taken an unplanned pregnancy in her stride and become a wonderful mother.
 Not the scared, overwhelmed, ill-equipped, crying mess that I really was.

 I made some new friends who were mothers, all with similar views on parenting as me.
-I felt simultaneously grateful for those women and also so afraid they’d decide I wasn’t worthy of their friendship that I pushed a lot of them away and greatly pissed off several of them too.
+I felt simultaneously grateful for those women and also so afraid they’d decide I wasn’t worthy of their friendship that I pushed a lot of them away too.